Sally’s writing genes spring from teachers, farmers, poets and novelists.

 - “Silver Streaks, a memoir, Award & inclusion in RAVEN 2, Voices of the North anthology

-- Williwaw Winds and Trouble at Fish Camp, Books 1 and 2 of “Ways of the Williwaw” series
+- Williwaw Winds, Trouble at Fish Camp, and Runaways, Books 1, 2, and 3 of “Ways of the Williwaw” series

 - Several awards from the Wisconsin Regional Writers Association (Now Wisconsin Writers Association)

 - AMY Foundation award for a Letter to the Editor.